 How can it not place the centre of its values and controls either in the individual nor in the collective but in the reality that transcends both, when, in point of fact would it not be a better aspiration for peace and security of the world if the UN were to promote more RELIGIOUS TOLERANCE.

-At the heart of religions beliefs we find fear, the true enemy of man.
+At the heart of religious beliefs, we find fear, the true enemy of man.
 The modern secular world claims to solve religious pluralism by reducing religion to private life whereas it is an infinitely more complicated problem.
 Practice shows that religions are cultures which, consciously or not shape attitudes and induce unshakable reflexes in everyday life.

 The UN would be well advised to harness the power of every Stock exchange in the world by getting them to agree to a minimal commission payable to a United Nations Fund on every stock exchange transaction.